Trauma Program Manager

 Improvement Program (TQIP).

-Consultant: Acts as a liaison resource to multidisciplinary staff
+- Consultant: Acts as a liaison resource to multidisciplinary

-managers, ancillary staff, ED, ICU, OR, floors, rehab, etc.)
+department, managers, ancillary staff, ED, ICU, OR, floors, rehab,

-regarding use of equipment, procedures and quality trauma care.
+etc.) regarding use of equipment, procedures and quality trauma

 development, implementation and evaluation of trauma education